Alic3C/Cyber-FastTrack-Spring-2021/README.md

 * Extreme - 1000pts

 ## Challenge Writeups
-These have been organized within chronological order:
+These have been organized in order they appear on the site:

 ### Binary
 | Easy | Medium | Hard | Extreme |